FreeYourStream/freedeck-configurator/README.md

 1. **Serial upload and download** You can now upload and download your config from your FreeDeck via USB in a Chrome Browser (Chrome or Chromium for now).
    Go to the general settings menu in the top right corner of your screen to find these new settings.
+2. **Quick Serial upload and download** If you've once connected successfully over serial to a FreeDeck, it will automatically reconnect the next you open the configurator and will replace the up and download buttons.
+If you wish to use the normal way again, just click the litte lock icon next to the url bar and delete the serial connection there.
+After reloading the page the old buttons appear.
+(ToDo make this configurable)

+## Known issues

+- When i change the display layout (width or height) the already created pages don't create additional displays.
+  - Solution: Just change this before pressing `Add Page`